alexeyinkin/eb-1a/2-petition/README.md

 Most of the time,
-I would shrink the browser window just above the breakpoint that would turn the page to 'mobile' mode.
+I would shrink the browser window just above the breakpoint which would turn the page to 'mobile' mode.
-It would make the font size larger for both the text and the URL, and at the same time the 'mobile' mode would not turn page unrecognizable by an officer.
+It would make the font size larger for both the text and the URL, and at the same time, the 'mobile' mode would not turn the page unrecognizable by an officer.

 ##### If Everything Fits

 This narrow crop shows the number of followers because this is the only thing I wanted to highlight in this screenshot.
-It can be done with regular screenshot functionality of your computer.
+It can be done with the regular screenshot functionality of your computer.

 ![](../latex_public/Exhibits/Other/GdeOscarsFollowers/linkedin-followers-gde.png)